This blog may contain affiliate links. Read our disclosure policy for more info.

 4. The White Temple (Wat Rong Khun), Thailand

-Located in Northern Thailand, the White temple is one of the most beautiful and complex temples in the region.
+Located in Northern Thailand, the White temple is one of the most beautiful and famous landmarks in Thailand.
 The main attraction is the front temple that is so complex it can take some time trying to view every flawless engraving.

 5. Hiking in Sapa, Vietnam

-As far as cultural experiences in Southeast Asia go, few tops a visit to a family home on the outskirts of Sapa.
-The overnight hikes from Sapa take you to small villages that still to this day operate true to tradition.
+As far as cultural experiences in Southeast Asia go, few top a visit to a family home on the outskirts of Sapa.
+As one of the best hikes in Vietnam, this adventure takes you on foot from Sapa to small villages that still to this day operate true to tradition.

 From exploring the rice fields to watching the woman sew beautiful blankets by hand, this is truly a special experience I would recommend to everyone.

 Vietnam is such a gorgeous country and makes for the perfect romantic getaway.
 Just check out this guide all about a Vietnam honeymoon!